-Don’t drive until your health care provider says it’s OK.
-This is usually after your catheter is removed and you are no longer taking pain medication.
+Don’t drive until your healthcare provider says it’s OK.
+This is usually after your catheter is removed and you are no longer taking pain medicine.

 For the first 2 weeks after surgery, limit physical activity.
 This will allow your body to rest and heal.

 Talk to your healthcare provider before going back to your normal activity level.

 Don’t lift anything heavier than 10 pounds until your healthcare provider says it’s OK.

 Avoid climbing stairs and strenuous exercise.
 Don’t mow the lawn or use a vacuum cleaner.

 Eat fruits, vegetables, and whole grains.